 The information provided to JJ Chronicles following a Freedom of Information Act Request spanned tax years 1996 to 2003.
 Because the Individual Taxpayer Identification Number system is not as rigorous as Social Security Number identification, deciphering the numbers can be difficult.
-For example, one ITIN can be used by more than one member of the family, so the wage earner, his spouse and all of his or her children can use the same number, according to the IRS.
-This makes it difficult for even the IRS to determine accurately the actual number of ITIN tax returns.
+For example, one ITIN can be used by more than one member of the family, so the wage earner, his or her spouse, and all of their children can use the same number, according to the IRS.
+This makes it difficult for even the IRS to determine the actual number of ITIN tax returns accurately.

 Nearly 75 percent of those filing were owed a refund, and the majority, 53 percent, received refunds ranging from $500 to $4,999.
 About 2.5 percent received refunds ranging from $5,000 to $9,999.
-While illegal workers are not entitled to earned income tax credits, it is possible for an illegal workers to file a tax return with a low income, which cannot be verified, claim multiple dependents and receive a refund.
-Under the Senate Amnesty Bill, illegal workers would become eligible for the earned income tax credit increasing the refund amounts these workers would receive.
+While illegal workers are not entitled to earned income tax credits, illegal workers can file a tax return with a low income, which cannot be verified, claim multiple dependents and receive a refund.
+Under the Senate Amnesty Bill, illegal workers would become eligible for the earned income tax credit, increasing the refund amounts these workers would receive.

 No U.S. citizen can dream of having any income tax free, but that is exactly the gift the U.S. Senate plans to give illegal workers.